fabricasapiens/Wi3/readme.md

 On the last step, click on the link that will take you to the superadmin area.

 ### Creating a site ###
-PLEASE NOTE: While the setup is both Dutch and English, the CMS is currently only in Dutch.
-There will be an english version later; in the meantime, you might use Google Translate or guess quite some words by mixing German with English.

 Creating a site is very easy.
 Fill in a (unique!) name and title, along with the database-details below, and click 'Aanmaken'.

 For now, create a site named and title 'demosite', with 'active' to true.
 Once you click 'Aanmaken', the site will appear at the bottom of the page.